forzadraco/format-string-javascript/README.md

 # fmt-string
-Lightweight, faster and easier way to format any string with values from an object
+Complete , lightweight, faster and easier way to format any string with values from an object, array , array of object etc.
 ### Install
 `npm i fmt-string`